• Questions

 • 36 Paediatric Beds (including 12 new Child & Adolescent Mental Health Beds)

-The Women’s and Children’s Hospital at The Peter Gilgan Mississauga Hospital will deliver health care that works well for everyone involved — patients, family members, staff and providers, and in a space that is built to meet the unique health care needs of women and children and those who identify as gender diverse, non-binary, non-gender conforming and trans.
-The new Women’s and Children’s Hospital will include:
+The Shah Family Hospital for Women and Children will deliver health care that works well for everyone involved — patients, family members, staff and providers, and in a space that is built to meet the unique health care needs of women and children and those who identify as gender diverse, non-binary, non-gender conforming and trans.
+The new women’s and children’s hospital will include:

-• A full suite of highly specialized reproductive, gynecological and children’s health services for all people, focused on reducing health inequity and nurturing diversity.
+• A full suite of highly specialized reproductive and gynecological services for all people, as well as children’s health services, focused on reducing health inequity and nurturing diversity.

 • Dedicated mental health inpatient beds for children and youth - a first for the region.

-• Expert care for pregnancies and births, including those that are high-risk, with modern labour and birthing suites for parents and families.
+• High-quality care for all pregnancies and births, including access to care for low-risk pregnancies and specialized expert care for those that are high-risk, with modern labour and birthing suites for parents and families.

-• A Neonatal Intensive Care Unit (NICU) with including specially-designed couplet care suites to accommodate parents and babies staying together.
+• A neonatal intensive care unit with specially designed couplet care suites to accommodate parents and babies receiving care and staying together.

-• Access to state-of-the-art surgical suites to accommodate specialized procedures closer to home.
+• Access to state-of-the-art surgical suites to accommodate specialized procedures not previously provided at Trillium Health Partners.

-• Family-centred care that stretches throughout all areas of the hospital and includes gender-neutral washrooms, breastfeeding areas and a dedicated paediatric zone in the emergency department.
+• Family-centred care that stretches throughout all areas of the hospital and includes 100% private, all-gender washrooms, infant feeding areas and a dedicated paediatric zone in the emergency department.

 • Excellent patient and family experience with access to highly-trained specialists.

 Every aspect of care delivered will prioritize the experience of women and children to ensure the best quality care and an excellent patient experience, with a focus on teaching, research and innovation that supports and well-being of women, children, and equity-deserving groups.
-While it will be called a Women’s and Children’s hospital, we are committed to creating safe environments for care for all people and families, including those who identify as gender diverse, non-binary, gender-non conforming, transgender and other gender identities.
+While it will be called a hospital for women and children, we are committed to creating safe environments for care for all people and families, including those who identify as gender diverse, non-binary, gender-nonconforming, transgender and other gender identities.
 We will offer a full suite of reproductive and gynecological health services in an inclusive, safe space.

-The Women’s and Children’s Hospital will deliver health care that works well for everyone involved — patients, family members, staff and providers, and in a space that is built to meet the unique health care needs of women and children and families.
-By collocating specialized services including birthing services, postpartum, neonatal, gynecological and paediatric care, we will be better positioned to care for and respond to the needs of our community.
-This means that women and children will have access to highly specialized care in a state-of-the-art setting, that is closer to home, and can support them throughout their life span.
+The Shah Family Hospital for Women and Children will deliver health care that works well for everyone involved — patients, family members, employees and providers, and in a space that is built to meet the unique health care needs of women and children and families.
+By integrating specialized services including birthing services, postpartum, neonatal, gynecological and paediatric care together, we will be better positioned to care for and respond to the needs of our community.
+This means that women and children will have access to highly specialized care in a state-of-the-art setting, that is closer to home and can support them throughout their life span.
 We are committed to creating safe environments for care for all people and families, including those who identify as gender diverse, non-binary, non-gender conforming and trans.

 All of our emergency departments will be resourced to support women and children in emergencies, including emergency births.
 All planned births will be at the new hospital when it opens.

-The new Women’s and Children’s hospital will be a part of an integrated system of care, connected to both CVH and our network of partners in the community and region.
-This means that the CVH Emergency Department will continue to be equipped to provide safe and high-quality care for women and children.
-In addition, surgeries related to Oncology/Cancer, including gynecologic oncology, will remain at CVH.
-All other Women’s and Children’s clinical services will be moved to The Peter Gilgan Mississauga Hospital.
+The new Shah Family Hospital for Women and Children will be a part of an integrated system of care, connected to both Credit Valley Hospital and our network of partners in the community and region.
+This means that the Credit Valley Hospital Emergency Department will continue to be equipped to provide safe and high-quality care for women and children.
+In addition, surgeries related to Oncology/Cancer, including gynecologic oncology, will remain at Credit Valley Hospital.
+All other clinical services for women and children will be moved to the Shah Family Hospital for Women and Children.
 All our emergency departments will be resourced to support women and children in emergencies, including emergency births.

-Right now, our services are not collocated or consolidated – we want to integrate as much as possible before moving into the new space, in ways that maximize quality, access and sustainability, and prepare our people, patients and community.
-This work has already begun with the consolidation of all inpatient paediatric to CVH.
+Right now, our services are not located at a single site – we want to integrate as much as possible before moving into the new space, in ways that maximize quality, access and sustainability, and prepare our people, patients and community.
+This work has already begun with the consolidation of all inpatient paediatric care to Credit Valley Hospital.
 We will ensure that any changes we make continue to meet the needs of the community in the interim and that there is strong communication and engagement along the way.

-THP is a growing and learning organization and there will be many new and expanded roles as we advance our plan for this new hospital.
-While locations and how we deliver care to meet the needs of our community will change over time, there will be an opportunity for all of our talented people and new people we will recruit to be a part of this change.
+Trillium Health Partners is a growing and learning organization and there will be many new and expanded roles as we advance our plan for this new hospital.
+While locations and how we deliver care to meet the needs of our community will change over time, there will be an opportunity for all of our talented people, and new people we will recruit, to be a part of this change.
 We will continue to engage with and plan with our people to support these transitions carefully.

+Yes.
 Now and in the future, children and families can come to any of our emergency departments to get timely access to the care they need.
 When a child arrives at the Mississauga Hospital or Credit Valley Hospital emergency department and needs a different level of care or needs to be moved to another hospital/site, we will get them to where they need to be safely.
+Currently, all of our in-patient paediatric care is provided at Credit Valley Hospital.
+If a child requires hospital admission or treatment, they will receive that care at Credit Valley Hospital.
 Whether it is urgent care, emergency care, inpatient admission or access to specialists, families in Mississauga and West Toronto can get access to care closer to home.

 We have already started engaging the community on the need for more services and new hospitals; the response has been overwhelmingly positive and supportive to date.
-This announcement will enable us to engage more with the community– through awareness building, education, and offering opportunities to provide feedback on the experiences they want to have within the new Women’s and Children’s Hospital and the hospital’s plans for the future.
+As we move forward with the project plans, we will continue to engage with the community through awareness building, education, and offering opportunities to provide feedback on the experiences they want to have within the new Shah Family Hospital for Women and Children and the hospital’s plans for the future.

-THP offers comprehensive health care services through our three main hospital sites and satellite locations.
-Services are organized and delivered to ensure that patients receive the right care in the right location at the right time.
-For specialty services, centres of expert care that bring together highly specialized health care professionals and equipment and other resources ensure we can deliver the highest quality of care in the most efficient way, ultimately leading to improved patient outcomes.
-Each hospital site plays a crucial role in delivering these specialized services: Credit Valley Hospital serves as the regional centre for cancer and chronic kidney care, Mississauga Hospital as the centre for cardiac health, stroke, neurological care, and future regional centre for women's and children's care, while Queensway Health Centre specializes in seniors, rehabilitation, and complex continuing care.
-The consolidation of women's and children's services at the future Peter Gilgan Mississauga Hospital will also create additional capacity at Credit Valley Hospital, addressing the growing healthcare needs of the city's northwest region.
+Each hospital site plays a crucial role in delivering these specialized services: Credit Valley Hospital serves as the regional centre for cancer and chronic kidney care, Mississauga Hospital as the centre for cardiac health, stroke, neurological care, and future regional centre for women's and children's care, while the Queensway Health Centre specializes in seniors, rehabilitation, and complex continuing care.
+When women’s and children’s services are located at the future Shah Family Hospital for Women and Children, there will be additional capacity at Credit Valley Hospital, addressing the growing healthcare needs of the city's northwest region.
 These specialized services are a part of an interconnected system of inclusive care that is delivered through partnerships across the continuum of care, including long-term care, home and community, primary care and public health.

-While it will be called a Women’s and Children’s hospital, we are committed to creating safe environments for care for all people and families, including those who identify as gender diverse, non-binary, non-gender conforming and trans.
+While it will be called a hospital for women and children, we are committed to creating safe environments for care for all people and families, including those who identify as gender diverse, non-binary, non-gender conforming and trans.
 We will offer a full suite of reproductive and gynecological health services in an inclusive, safe space.
-By focusing on women and children, we will intentionally design for the unique healthcare needs of these patient populations, which have been historically overlooked in the design and planning of healthcare services as well as other equity-deserving groups.
+By focusing on the specific populations who will receive care in the future hospital, we will intentionally design for the unique healthcare needs of these patient populations, which have been historically overlooked in the design and planning of healthcare services as well as other equity-deserving groups.

-Trillium Health Partners (THP), and the Government of Ontario, are advancing health care and health promotion, by building Ontario’s first Women's and Children's Hospital.
-By focusing on women, children, and equity-deserving groups, THP will provide one-of-a-kind services and integrated care that will improve generational health in Mississauga and West Toronto.
+On September 26, 2023, Trillium Health Partners, and the Government of Ontario, announced their plans to advance health care and health promotion, by building Ontario’s first Women's and Children's Hospital.
+Trillium Health Partners will provide one-of-a-kind services and integrated care that will improve generational health in Mississauga and West Toronto.

 Integration of Women’s and Children’s Services at CVH in 2025

-We expect construction to start at Credit Valley Hospital (CVH) in early 2024, and services will fully integrate into this site in 2025.
+Construction started at Credit Valley Hospital in April 2024, and services will fully integrate into this site in Fall 2025.
 We will provide more specific timelines as they become available and will ensure impacted patients have as much notice as possible.

-The investment into redeveloping the existing program space at CVH is long-term – we are redeveloping the space in a way that is transferable to whichever program moves in when the Women’s and Children’s Program moves to The Peter Gilgan Mississauga Hospital.
+The investment into redeveloping the existing program space at Credit Valley Hospital is long-term – we are redeveloping the space in a way that is transferable to whichever program moves in when the Women’s and Children’s Program moves to the Shah Family Hospital for Women and Children.

-The Women’s and Children’s integration at CVH will be a temporary measure that will help us more efficiently manage growing volumes over the coming years.
+The Women’s and Children’s Program integration at Credit Valley Hospital will be a temporary measure that will help us more efficiently manage growing volumes over the coming years.
 The new hospital and the space it will provide will be essential for us to meet the volume demands of our growing community.

 Expanding The Future Home of The Gilgan Family Queensway Health Centre